health, safety, and instruction Q&A

 What will the decision-making process look like for a school closure or other significant change?

 The decision-making process to make modifications will be based on guidelines and recommendations set forth from the Pennsylvania Department of Health, the Bucks County Department of Health, and the CDC.
-This will include any transition between red, yellow, and green phases.
 The superintendent and the pandemic coordinator will communicate with the school board, CBSD staff, and the community to share specific plans regarding a closure or modifications.
 Factors would include, but would not be limited to:

 - Recommendation of Bucks County Health Department based on cases in local community